Social Transitions Research (STR) Group

-Professor Bergman supervises on topics relating to the sustainability of business and society.
+The STR group researches, teaches, and supervises on topics relating to the sustainability of the business-society nexus (BISON).

 BISON: A Sustainable Business-Society Nexus for the 21st Century

 Many textbook propositions on sustainability emphasize the transfer of knowledge, skills, technology, funds, and social values from higher to lower and middle income countries.
 Furthermore, they make untested assumptions about raw materials and technologies, financing, consumer adaptation, value change, and political resolve.
 Yet India and China, among most other middle income countries, increasingly influence geoeconomic and geopolitical shifts, accompanied by sociocultural and environmental consequences.
-Their increasing independence and global agenda setting capacity, as well as their capabilities to institutionally coordinate and execute programs toward economic and social development within and well beyond their national borders transcend the imaginaries of most stakeholders from higher income countries.
+Their increasing agenda setting capacity, as well as their capabilities to institutionally coordinate and execute programs toward economic and social development within and well beyond their national borders tend to be underestimated.

-We are at the end of the era of cheap labor, externalization of costs, and a seemingly unlimited access to natural resources.
-Our time is marked by an accelerated depletion of resources, destruction of the environment, concentration of wealth and privilege within and between societies, and a decline of trust in leaders and institutions by citizens around the world.
+We are at the end of an era marked by cheap labour, externalization of costs, and a seemingly unlimited access to natural resources.
+Instead, our time is marked by an accelerated depletion of resources, destruction of the environment, concentration of wealth and privilege within and between societies, and a decline of trust in leaders and institutions by citizens around the world.
 But our time is also marked by new ways to collaborate and to co-create.
 Never in the history of humankind has there been such great access to food, health services, education, information, and technology.
 As an economic ideology, shareholder capitalism is now competing with state capitalism and stakeholder capitalism.
 Large-scale geopolitical and geoeconomic shifts threaten the status quo but they also provide opportunities for new ventures, models of cooperation, and stakeholder participation.
 Businesses, societies, and governments are searching for a more sustainable trajectory.

 What would an economy, a business sector, an enterprise, a household, a community, and a place of employment look like that is economically prosperous, socially engaged, and environmentally responsible?
 What if such sustainability concerns would cover the entire value chain, from extraction, processing, and manufacturing to consumption, reuse, and recycling?
 And what could be a sustainable business-society nexus for the 21st century?
 The BISON research program examines the opportunities and challenges in emerging trends, exploring new ways of interacting in the interest of mutual survival and prosperity.
 Whether instigated by the private, public, or civic sectors, BISON studies relatively successful projects, programs, and institutions at the center of the business-society nexus in India and China, given their limited access to sustainability technology, support, and funding.
 We are particularly interested in business-society projects and programs beyond state subsidies, regulatory frameworks, and philanthropy.
 We focus on business-relevant, societally beneficial, solution-driven, resource-efficient, future-oriented, context-specific, and culture-sensitive projects and programs that contribute to the benefit of people, planet, prosperity, partnerships, and peace.
 BISON aims to improve our understanding of sustainability models and theory, geopolitical dynamics associated with business-society interactions, and sustainability interests and capabilities in India and China.